honghlin/honghlin.github.io/_pages/publications.md

 (Following conventions of math and theoretical computer science, authors are listed in alphabetical order.)

+$\ell_p$-Regression in the Arbitrary Partition Model of Communication. with Yi Li and David P. Woodruff
+Manuscript

+Tight Lower Bounds for Directed Cut Sparsification and Distributed Min-Cut. with Yu Cheng, Max Li, Zi-Yi Tai, David P. Woodruff, and Jason Zhang Manuscript

 Learning the Positions in CountSketch.\\
 with Yi Li, Simin Liu, Ali Vakilian, and David P. Woodruff\\
 ICLR 2023 (<font color = red>spotlight</font>)

 [The $\ell_p$-Subspace Sketch Problem in Small Dimensions with Applications to Support Vector Machines.](https://arxiv.org/pdf/2211.07132.pdf) \\
-with Yi Li, and David P. Woodruff \\
+with Yi Li and David P. Woodruff \\
 SODA 2023

 [Streaming Algorithms with Large Approximation Factors.](https://arxiv.org/pdf/2207.08075.pdf)\\